ankitagr01/llm_topic_modeling/README.md

 ## Approach

 We employ a knowledge distillation approach to generate high-quality training data and use a smaller fine-tuned model for inference, which performs similarly to the large teacher model.
+For finetuning the Llama-3-8b model, we use ROUGE as a custom metric instead of the default cross-entropy loss by the SFT Trainer.

 ---